cinchy-co/Documentation/data-syncs/supported-data-sync-sources/rest-api-cinchy-event-triggered.md

 ## Define the connection

-{% hint style="success" %}
-The options available to the REST API (Cinchy Event Triggered) connector are identical to the REST API source connector which can be found [here](broken-reference).
-{% endhint %}

 The following sections in the Source configuration of the Connections experience can reference attributes of the CDC Event as parameters:

 * **Auth Request -> Body**